ravirajsinh45/kaggle_covid19_forcasting_using_RNN/README.md

 ## About my Notebook

-In my notebook I used multivariate time series using Recurrent Neural Network.You will find whole descreption in this [notebook](multivariate time series using rnn).Check it out and Please upvote if you find it informative.
+In my notebook I used multivariate time series using Recurrent Neural Network.You will find whole descreption in this [notebook](https://www.kaggle.com/ravirajsinh45/covid19-forecasting-using-rnn) .Check it out and Please upvote if you find it informative.

 Thank you:)